PaulCaruana/OFX/README.md

 - The Name, Email and Phone fields are not used.
 This would obviously be store and used in a real application
 - Use the error messages supplied from API when the request fails
 - Enhance UI look and feel of page
+- Make phone input into a separate component
 - Add more information on UI regarding minimum transfer amounts
 - Add style components to ui and incorporate a better layout structure
 - Make themes fully functional